Theresa May: Election

-Early Parliamentary career
+Early parliamentary career

 Having entered Parliament, May became a member of William Hague's front-bench Opposition team, as Shadow Spokesman for Schools, Disabled People and Women (1998–1999).
 She became the first of the 1997 MPs to enter the Shadow Cabinet when in 1999 she was appointed Shadow Education and Employment Secretary.
 After the 2001 election the new Conservative leader Iain Duncan Smith kept her in the Shadow Cabinet, moving her to the Transport portfolio.

 May was appointed the first female Chairman of the Conservative Party in July 2002.
 During her speech at the 2002 Conservative Party Conference, she explained why, in her view, her party must change: "You know what people call us?
 The Nasty Party.
 In recent years a number of politicians have behaved disgracefully and then compounded their offences by trying to evade responsibility.
 We all know who they are.
 Let's face it, some of them have stood on this platform."
 She accused some unnamed colleagues of trying to "make political capital out of demonising minorities", and charged others with indulging themselves "in petty feuding or sniping instead of getting behind a leader who is doing an enormous amount to change a party which has suffered two landslide defeats".
 She admitted that constituency selection committees seemed to prefer candidates they would "be happy to have a drink with on a Sunday morning", continuing to say, "At the last general election 38 new Tory MPs were elected.
 Of that total, only one was a woman and none was from an ethnic minority.
 Is that fair?
 Is one half of the population entitled to only one place out of 38?"

 In 2003, after Michael Howard's election as Conservative Party and Opposition Leader in November that year, May was appointed Shadow Secretary of State for Transport and the Environment.

 In June 2004, she was moved to become Shadow Secretary of State for the Family.
 Following the 2005 general election she was also made Shadow Secretary of State for Culture, Media and Sport.
-After David Cameron became leader, he appointed May as Shadow Leader of the House of Commons in December 2005 and as Shadow Minister for Women and Equality in July 2007.
+After David Cameron's election as Conservative Party and Opposition Leader, he appointed May as Shadow Leader of the House of Commons in December 2005 and as Shadow Minister for Women and Equality in July 2007.
 In January 2009, May was made Shadow Secretary of State for Work and Pensions.

 On 6 May 2010, May was re-elected MP for Maidenhead with an increased majority of 16,769 – 60% of the vote.
 This followed an earlier failed attempt by the Liberal Democrats to unseat her in 2005, as one of that party's leading "decapitation-strategy" targets.